Go to Midwest Weeds Home Page

 ▲ colony of whorled milkweed in Nebraska

-o leaves linear, not hairy, in whorls around stem at nodes
+· Leaves linear, not hairy, and in whorls of three or four around stem at nodes

-o similar western whorled milkweed is found in western part of midwest, and has more branching in upper stems and is often found in wetter soils (wetter for western midwest)
+· Similar western whorled milkweed (Asclepias subverticillata) is found in western parts of the Midwest, but has more branching in upper stems and is often found in wetter soils (at least wetter for western Midwest)